Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/moving-to-saas.md

 ### Content Delivery to Rendering Host: Middleware Features
-Hosting in XM Cloud involves platforms a Rendering Host like Vercel and Netlify, which differ from traditional PaaS environments.
+Hosting in XM Cloud involves platforms to contain decoupled Rendering Host such as Vercel and Netlify for Next.js, or Azure App Service containers, or other .NET Core-compatible environments for ASP.NET Core rendering hosts.
+These platforms differ significantly from traditional integrated Sitecore XM/XP environments.
 Features like redirects, custom resolvers, and secure publishing will require new approaches, especially if your current implementation is heavily customized.

 Unnecessary presentation details in MVC-based implementations may need to be rethought in the new headless environment.